RozhakXD/Sowscharity/README.md

 ![FunPic_20240820](https://github.com/user-attachments/assets/fe21bcb9-1007-45da-8ba6-2757f6871768)

 ## Educational Use Disclaimer
-This tool is provided strictly for educational use.
-It is the user’s responsibility to ensure that its application aligns with all relevant terms of service and ethical standards.
-Any misuse of this tool is beyond the developer’s control.
+This tool is provided for educational purposes only.
+Users must ensure that their actions do not breach any terms of service or ethical standards.
+The developer is not responsible for any misuse of this tool.

 ## License
 This project is licensed under the [Apache-2.0 License]().